ruepongJonathan/metadata-workflow/README.md

 ms = mf.metaspaceFetch()
 ```
 Give an argument to `downloadPathName` to specify where downloaded datasets
 should go.
-By default it will make a new folder local to where the package is called
+By default it will make a new folder local to where the package.
+The folder will be called
 "data"

 ### Step two: search METASPACE